daweibai/PCBS-langevo/README.md

     return ''.join(random.choice(chars) for x in range(size))
 ```

-an empty meaning space that all learners are equipped of before exposure to language:
+- An empty meaning space that all learners are equipped of before exposure to language:

 ```
 def empty_meaning_space():